KeatonGoebel/TheMysteryOfXanathsMansion/README.md

 # TheMysteryOfXanathsMansion

-You can play the game here: https://cloudfin.itch.io/the-mystery-of-xanaths-mansion
+Link to the game: https://cloudfin.itch.io/the-mystery-of-xanaths-mansion

 The Mystery of Xanath's Mansion is a computer game made over four weeks for a game design course at Transylvania University.
 It was a group project I made alongside three other people implimenting an agile devlopment strategy.
 The logic of the game was developed using the game engine Godot while the art was made using the program Asprite.
 I worked on the level design of the game, designing the structure of the mansion and the layout of its 14 rooms.
 I also contributed a signifiant amount of the code of the game.
 At one point I refactored several parts of the to make things permanent where they were not before.
 In the game, the player is a young wizard who comes to a mansion is search of magical tutelage, but finds it abandoned.